nacmonad/WhisperHelper/README.md

 ## Requirements

 - Linux system with X11 or Wayland
-- Python 3.x or suitable programming language
+- SoX (Sound eXchange) for audio recording
+- Bash or Python for script orchestration
 - Access to a running Whisper API server